Tooling and Validation

 uv run lav2

-uv run -m lav2.controller
+uv run python -m lav2.controller

 Quality Checks